Benchmarking Document Parsers on Mathematical Formula Extraction from PDFs: Abstract

 \section{Abstract}

 Correctly parsing mathematical formulas from PDFs is critical for training large language models and building scientific knowledge bases from academic literature, yet existing benchmarks either exclude formulas entirely or lack semantically-aware evaluation metrics.
-We introduce a novel benchmarking framework centered on synthetically generated PDFs with precise LaTeX ground truth, enabling systematic control over layout, formulas, and content characteristics.
-A key methodological contribution is pioneering LLM-as-a-judge for semantic formula assessment, combined with a robust two-stage matching pipeline that handles parser output inconsistencies.
-Through human validation on 250 formula pairs (750 ratings from 30 evaluators), we demonstrate that LLM-based evaluation achieves substantially higher correlation with human judgment (Pearson r=0.78) compared to CDM (r=0.34) and text similarity (r$\approx$0).
-Evaluating 20+ contemporary PDF parsers—including specialized OCR models, vision-language models, and rule-based approaches—across 100 synthetic documents with 2,000+ formulas reveals significant performance disparities.
-Our findings provide crucial insights for practitioners selecting parsers for downstream applications and establish a robust, scalable methodology that enables reproducible evaluation of PDF formula extraction quality.
+We introduce a benchmarking framework centered on synthetically generated PDFs with precise LaTeX ground truth, enabling systematic control over layout, formulas, and content characteristics.
+For evaluation, we apply LLM-as-a-judge to assess semantic equivalence of parsed formulas, capturing mathematical meaning beyond surface-level notation differences.
+We validate this approach through a human study (250 formula pairs, 750 ratings from 30 evaluators), showing a Pearson correlation of r=0.78 with human judgment, compared to r=0.34 for character-level matching (CDM) and r$\approx$0 for text similarity.
+Our robust two-stage matching pipeline combining LLM-based extraction with fuzzy validation reliably aligns parsed formulas with ground truth despite format inconsistencies across parsers.
+Evaluating 20+ contemporary PDF parsers across 100 synthetic documents with 2,000+ formulas reveals significant performance disparities, providing actionable guidance for practitioners selecting parsers for downstream applications.

 \keywords{PDF Document Parsing \and Mathematical Formula Extraction \and LLM-based Evaluation \and OCR Benchmarking.}